Ekam_logo_YS Medium.png

 Don’t Chat with the Person Next to You

 Sure, make friends with your yoga neighbours because, after all, yoga is all about “uniting,” right?
 Often the yoga studio is a prime gathering space for like-minded folks, but keep the chatting in the coatroom.
 Once you enter the studio, it’s time to turn inward, so don’t be offended if that uniting you were yearning for isn’t happening when you’re on your mat.
-Many students relish practice as a time to turn inward and become centered, and the time in the studio before, during, and after class is to some a sacred time to ¨stay on your mat.¨ Plus chatting during class is distracting and even dangerous when challenging poses are being taught and people need to stay focused.
+Many students relish practice as a time to turn inward and become centred, and the time in the studio before, during, and after class is to some a sacred time to ¨stay on your mat.¨ Plus chatting during class can be distracting when challenging poses are being taught and people need to stay focused.

 Ask Questions Mindfully